takb123/campus-job-finder/README.md

 # campus-job-finder
-This program sends you weekly emails about the UMass campus job postings from the [Job Portal](https://yes.umass.edu/portal/jobsearch).
+This program sends you weekly emails about the campus job postings from the [Job Portal](https://yes.umass.edu/portal/jobsearch) and [Handshake](https://joinhandshake.com/).

 ## Usage
 1. Set up Virtual Environment